RNChakraborty/VagrantVMProvision/README.md

 #VagrantVMProvision
 A Vagrant project (script) to automate a VM provision with APACHE, GITHUB and MYSQL. bash scripting is used (Vagrant Shell Provisioner)  for provisioning.
 Oracle VirtualBox is used as box provider.

 *** To Use***
 Install Vagrant and Oracle Virtualbox

 After Successful Installation of Vagrant and Oracle Virtualbox , run try_vagrant.sh (bash try_vagrant.sh).
-This script has the option of conditional installation of Git, MySql and Apache.
+This script has the option of conditional installation of Git, MySql and Apache.So users can chose to not install any (or all) of the 3 applications.
+This is finally reflected on the output produced

-So users can chose to not install any (or all) of the 3 applications.
-This is finally reflected on the output produced So, for example, if user chose to install only Github but not MySql or Apache, then final output will be
+Example: if user chose to install only Github but not MySql or Apache, then final output will be

   git...
 Installed
   mysql...
 Not Installed!